Meadowlarke/Bibliography/Garrett2011.md

 249: Theorizing humor.

-#Z: In order to be successful, all parody and satire require that the audience has a certain level of cultural knowledge.

 250: Operatic in-jokes in *A Night at the Opera,* aiming low and aiming high.

 251: Use of instruments in physical comedy.